meghamohan/simple_shell/README.md

 _exit

 ### How to compile
-Your shell will be compiled this way:
+C shell will be compiled this way:

 gcc -Wall -Werror -Wextra -pedantic *.c -o hsh